byui-cse/cse212-csharp/docs/lesson09/prepare.md

 <dt>AVL Tree</dt>
 <dd>Adelson-Velskii and Landis Tree.
 A balanced binary search tree that is checked unbalanced height after every modification to the tree.
 If the tree is unbalanced, then pre-determined algorithms are used to balance the tree.</dd>
 <dt>balanced</dt>
-<dd>A tree is balanced if the the height of the tree from the root to each leaf is consistent for all subtrees.
-The measure of consistentency will vary between algorithms but usually does not exceed a height difference of 1.</dd>
+<dd>A tree is balanced if the height of the tree from the root to each leaf is consistent for all subtrees.
+The measure of consistency will vary between algorithms but usually does not exceed a height difference of 1.</dd>
 <dt>balanced binary search tree</dt>
 <dd>A binary search tree which is balanced or restructured to be balanced.
 A balanced binary search tree has O(log n) performance when searching.</dd>
 <dt>binary search tree</dt>
 <dd>A binary tree that puts data less than the root to the left and greater than the root to the right.
-This type of a tree enables searching algorithms to be efficient.</dd>
+This type of tree enables searching algorithms to be efficient.</dd>
 <dt>binary tree</dt>
 <dd>A tree that has up to two children for each node.</dd>
 <dt>child</dt>